yellowbrickcode/MCW-Microservices-architecture/HOL/Hands-on lab unguided - Microservices architecture - Infrastructure edition.md

 #### Tasks to complete:

-1. From the Azure portal, select the API Management Service that you created earlier.
+1. From the Azure Portal, select the API Management Service that you created earlier.

 2. Import the API that was deployed to the Service Fabric cluster.
-The URL is made of:

 3. Associate the "Unlimited" product.

-**Note**: You would typically create a new product subscription for each environment in a scenario like this one.
+    > **Note**: You would typically create a new product subscription for each environment in a scenario like this one.
 For example, Development, Testing, Acceptance and Production (DTAP) and issue a key for your internal application usage for each environment, managed accordingly.

 #### Exit criteria:

--   You will see your API listed under APIs.
+-  You will see your API listed under All APIs.

 ### Task 2: Retrieve the user subscription key